File Sharing via the internet - Is there a Pain-Free Way ?

 safe file-sharing experience to try doing it this way….you and your correspondents

-probably already have GDrives available – why not put them to good use ?
+probably already have GDrives available, particularly if you have an Android phone or tablet – why not put them to good use ?

 To explain how to set up a suitable system and start